 Can I use my sandwich year to study abroad?

-No, you cannot use the sandwich year of your course to study abroad, as this is a course pathway for work experience only.
+No, because this is a course pathway for work experience only.
 If you have arranged to do some or all of your sandwich work placement in another European country you may be eligible for some funding – see 'Can I do a work placement in Europe?’

 Will I go for a year or a semester?